Zero Waste Case Study: Seattle

 Performance bonuses and penalties are based on service delivery standards, and contractors are rewarded for reduction in garbage and increases in recycling and composting.
 In addition, the contract includes the option of reducing garbage service to every other week with reduced service fees.

 - Transparent Rates: The straightforward rate process is based on inflation indicators and performance.
-Contractors are paid for costs of service and not impacted by volume-based rates.
+Contractors are paid for costs of service and are not impacted by volume-based rates.

 - No Rate Review Process: Compensation is based on initial proposal plus escalator.